The 4 Stages of IT Evolution

 And costs fell.
 In 2004, a 1.5Mbps X 1.54Mbps T1 was $500 per month.
 In 2022, 100Mbps X 100Mbps (6666% more) is yours for the same price.

-No wonder most SMBs are now running more than 80% of their workloads in the cloud and partnering with MSPs to receive various levels of consulting and support.
+No wonder most SMBs now run more than 80% of their workloads in the cloud and partner with Microsoft Gold Partner MSPs to receive various levels of consulting and support.

-Forward-thinking MSPs (at the time) would either build out small network operating centers in their offices, lease rack space in larger data centers and host client assets on servers there.
+Forward-thinking MSPs (in the 2000s) would either build out small network operating centers in their offices or lease rack space in larger data centers like QTS and host client assets on servers there.

 • Greater disaster recovery resilience